Out Of Time by Chris Green

 ‘No use looking out there, love’ says Iggy Pop.
 ‘The trains don’t stop here.’

-‘I’ve been here since 1945,’ says the weary looking soldier, digging around in his kitbag.
-He takes out small round aluminium pan and holds it out.
+‘I’ve been here since 1945,’ says the weary-looking soldier, digging around in his kitbag.
+He takes out a small round aluminium pan and holds it out.
 ‘Here’s my mess tin.
 Are you going to cook us something nice?
 I’ve only had a bar of chocolate.’

 ‘You’ve been here since 1945,’ she repeats, aghast.

 ‘I shouldn’t worry about it too much,’ says Rubik Cube.
 ‘A minute’s the same as a year here.
 Why don’t you sit down?
 You’ll get used to it.’

 ‘It’s nothing at all really,’ says Iggy Pop.
 ‘Here have a cigarette love.’